skorudzhiev/Pangolines/pang-game/README.md

 # Pang Game

-A modern Vue.js reinterpretation of the classic arcade game Pang, featuring core bubble-popping mechanics with a polished single-player experience, responsive controls, and retro-inspired visuals.
+A modern Vue.js reinterpretation of the classic arcade game Pang, featuring core bubble-popping mechanics with a polished single-player experience, responsive controls, retro-inspired visuals, and a level progression system.

 ## Features